 When he finally retired from the law altogether, Sam managed to attend a number of pastel workshops with some of the best pastelists in the world, including Doug Dawson, Albert Handell, Colleen Howe and others.
 Since then he has worked with his mentor Bill Herring, and attended numerous painting sessions in New Mexico with Bill and other artists working in various media.

 Although he had previously submitted work accepted into some of the many competitive pastel shows, had joined various groups starting with The Gateway Pastel Society in St. Louis, and had occasionally sold a few pastel paintings, he did not consider himself a complete professional artist until the 1990s when he gradually wound down his law practice.
-In the late 90s, he and his wife, Terri LaBriola moved to Sacramento, where in addition to the Sierra Pastel Society he is connected to the Capitol Art Center and the S12 Studio and Gallery.
+In the late 90s, he and his wife, Terri LaBriola moved to Sacramento, where in addition to the Sierra Pastel Society he is connected to the Capitol Art Center .
 He often paints and draws there, as well as exhibiting his work.

 Sam has taken up oil painting along the way, and has widened his subject matter to include figurative work as well as the various kinds of landscapes that he specializes in.
 He is a person who prefers being outdoors to indoors, and in California, it is much easier to work outdoors all year round than it was in St. Louis.
 Much of his work is done in the studio.
 He paints landscapes and other organic subjects in his home studio, using photos and memory.
 His figures are done mostly at the studio where models are available for painting and drawing on a regular basis, and he enjoys the companionship and learning with other artists.